FAQ about Managed Service for MySQL®®

 What part of database management and maintenance is Managed Service for MySQL® responsible for?

-When creating clusters, Managed Service for MySQL® allocates resources, installs the DBMS, and creates databases.
+When you create clusters, Managed Service for MySQL® allocates resources, installs the DBMS, and creates databases.

 For the created and running databases, Managed Service for MySQL® automatically creates backups and applies fixes and updates to the DBMS.